Graeme Harper directing the Daleks

 JNT was keen to dispel the myth that Daleks couldn't climb stairs, and so Saward included sections within his script that would see Daleks hovering.
 A battle sequence was planned where the characters of Orcini and Bostock would encounter a Dalek patrol, and after an exchange of fire one of the Daleks would be seen to hover prior to exploding.

 On the morning of the first day's shooting the crew awoke to a covering of snow which ended all hopes of getting the planned shots.
-The catapult needed to fire the Dalek into the air could not reach the location and the idea had to be dropped.
-Harper and crew quickly found a new location that had an interesting look - the aforementioned aerodrome - and a Dalek was 'destroyed' on the ground at the aerodrome instead.
+The catapult needed to fire one of the SFX Daleks into the air could not reach the location and the idea had to be dropped.
+Harper and crew quickly found a new location that had an interesting look - the aforementioned aerodrome - and so the Dalek was 'destroyed' on the ground at the aerodrome instead.

 The snow changed many of the shots during the filming and in the event only one brief scene with a new prop could be filmed outdoors.